KrishBharadwaj5678/Sarvya/README.md

    yarn dev
    ```

-   The app will run at `http://localhost:3000` (or the port specified in your terminal). 🚀
+   The app will run at `http://localhost:5173` (or the port specified in your terminal). 🚀

-## Usage 💡

-### Interacting with Sarvya 🗣️

-- Open the app in your browser. 🌍
-- Sarvya listens to your voice commands and responds accordingly.
-Just ask a question or request a task. 🎤🤖
-- **Voice interaction** is the core of this assistant, providing you with a hands-free experience. 🖐️

-### Task Automation 🛠️

-- **Open Google**: Ask Sarvya to open **Google**, and it will navigate you to `https://www.google.com`. 🔍
-- **Open YouTube**: Request Sarvya to open **YouTube**, and it will take you to `https://www.youtube.com`. 🎥
-- **More tasks**: Customize Sarvya to perform other voice-based tasks, such as opening specific websites, launching apps, or even making calls. 📱

 ## Contributing 🤝